 David Mamet Teaches Dramatic Writing

-I particularly liked the following lessons:
+I particularly like the following lessons:

 - Story Ideas